MarioAndF/Hominum/Data.md

 	- LA: "Trigonum femoris"
 	- ES: "Triángulo femoral"
 - ## Definition
-	- "an area in the upper anterior part of the thigh bounded by the inguinal ligament, the sartorius, and the adductor longus —called also femoral trigone, Scarpa\u0027s triangle" - (Mirriam-Webster Dictionary)
+	- "an area in the upper anterior part of the thigh bounded by the inguinal ligament, the sartorius, and the adductor longus —called also femoral trigone, Scarpa's triangle" - (Mirriam-Webster Dictionary)

 # A01.2.08.009
 - ## Term